 This page shows where WarriorWool™ Program donations have gone, and indicates (more or less) who the donors are.
 Potential donation destinations are described on the WarriorWool page.
 Please note we use the Trademark Symbol with WarriorWool only because it will make me crazy if some other company starts using the term commercially after we've been doing this program for years.

-The WarriorWool Program is a primary reason for WeatherWool, and we have placed dozens (I'm sure over 100 at this point) of pieces of wool with Active Duty Military.
+The WarriorWool Program is a primary reason for WeatherWool, and we have placed probably hundreds of pieces of wool with Active Duty Military.
 But I didn't think of this page until September of 2019.
 Maybe eventually I'll do some backfilling of information.
 But for now, the info starts in September, 2019, with newer activity on top.
+And I'm not as conscientious about adding new entries as I would like.

 Donors can be anonymous or not, and we can ask recipients to contact donors.